adityasi3578/DUD/replit.md

 The system enables team collaboration, project tracking, and progress monitoring with role-based permissions and multi-team support.

-## Recent Changes (January 2025)
+## Recent Changes (July 2025)

-- **Team Dashboard Implementation (Latest)**: Successfully implemented comprehensive team dashboard with real-time management
-- **Team Management Features**: Added admin team creation, user team access, project/member/update filtering
-- **Backend Routes**: Implemented all missing team-related API endpoints and storage methods
-- **Mobile Responsiveness**: Enhanced all components for mobile-first design with responsive breakpoints
+- **Production Database Fixes (Latest)**: Updated production authentication to use password "12345678" for aditya@gmail.com
+- **Sample Data Creation**: Added projects "Website Redesign" and "Mobile App Development" to production GEO Team
+- **Team Management**: Successfully created team projects and verified API endpoints working in production
+- **Local Development Setup**: Fixed local development to use localhost:5000 with proper sample data
+- **API Configuration**: Updated frontend config to use localhost in development, Render backend in production
 - **Database Setup**: Created and configured PostgreSQL database with all required tables
 - **GitHub Pages Routing Fix**: Implemented complete solution using branch deployment method that works with current repository settings
 - **Landing Page**: Added comprehensive landing page with features showcase